BRISTOL - History, Topography and Genealogy

 - Mathews's MATHEWS'S ANNUAL DIRECTORY FOR THE CITY AND COUNTY OF BRISTOL Including, Clifton, Bedminster, and Surrounding Villages.
 1859.
 418 + (14)pp adverts, original embossed cloth, spine partly split, loose in case, small portion missing from front endpaper.
 Bristol: Printed and Published by Matthew Mathews, 1859. £65.00

-- Mathews (Mathew), printer and publisher MATHEWS'S ANNUAL DIRECTORY FOR THE CITY AND COUNTY OF BRISTOL, including Clifton, Bedminster, and Surrounding Villages.
-1860. (ii) + 420 + 16 pages of adverts + 24 pages Almanack, 12mo, original embossed cloth, recased with old spine laid down, new endpapers.
-Bristol: Printed and Published by Mathew Mathews, 1860. £65.00
+- Mathews (William S) MATHEWS'S ANNUAL DIRECTORY FOR THE CITY AND COUNTY OF BRISTOL, including Clifton, Bedminster, and Surrounding Villages.
+1864.
+Sixty-Sixth Edition.
+422 + 14 pages of adverts, 12mo, original embossed cloth, remnants of paper with handwritten title on spine, private ownership stamp to front endpaper, 'Bristol Commercial Rooms', hand written to top margin of title-page.
+Bristol: Printed and Published by William S. Mathews, 1864. £65.00

 - Mathews (William S), printer and publisher MATHEWS'S ANNUAL DIRECTORY FOR THE CITY AND COUNTY OF BRISTOL, including Clifton, Bedminster, and Surrounding Villages.
 1865.
 468pp + adverts, 12mo, original embossed cloth, new spine and front and rear endpapers, small portion missing from top corner of rear board, early ownership name, in ink, to title-page.
 Bristol: Printed and Published by William S. Mathews, 1865. £70.00